 Here at Private Prep, we are all about finding ways to leverage the systems that are already in our lives to help us go further.
 And what’s more integral to our day-to-day lives than our phones?
-While we could all admittedly stand to spend a little less time scrolling mindlessly through social media, there’s no doubt that our devices are pretty amazing tools—tools that, believe it or not, can help you write a better college essay.
-Read on for our top tips on how to use your phone during the college essay process.
+While we could all admittedly stand to spend a little less time scrolling mindlessly through social media, there’s no doubt that our devices are pretty amazing tools—tools that, believe it or not, can help students write better college essays.
+Read on for our top college essay phone hacks.

 Use the Notes app